 Classifications:

-American Rare Breed Assoc.-Clic here: www.arba.org/American Rare Breed
+American Rare Breed Assoc.-Clic here: arba.org/American Rare Breed

 CKC: Recognized